Julia-Wagner/tails-and-treats/README.md

 - The game will be free and easy to use with clear instructions to ensure a fun gaming experience.
 - The game will provide the users with feedback on how many points they got and how fast they found their way out of the maze.
 - To make the game dog-themed the character to control around the maze will be a dog.
 The items to collect within the maze will be dog treats.
-- In order to make the game customizable the users will be able to select the difficulty of the maze and choose one of many dog characters.
+- To make the game customizable the users will be able to select the difficulty of the maze and choose one of many dog characters.
 - While playing the game, a timer will be shown as well as a counter for the collected points.

-- The ensure a good user experience there will be clear instructions, a well-planned design and layout as well as clear feedback to the users.
+- The ensure a good user experience there will be clear instructions, a well-planned design and layout, as well as clear feedback to the users.

 ### **Wireframes**

 I created wireframes to visualize my ideas using [Balsamiq](https://balsamiq.com/).
 While creating the mobile wireframes, I realized I was not sure how to let the users control the character without a keyboard.
-At first I thought I would use touch controls.
-But after doing some research and playing other maze games on my phone, I realized that was not the best user experience.
+At first, I thought I would use touch controls.
+However, after doing some research and playing other maze games on my phone, I realized that was not the best user experience.
 So I decided to add control buttons to play the game on a phone as shown in my mobile wireframe.

 - [Mobile Menu](docs/wireframes/wireframe_mobile_menu.png)
 - [Mobile Game](docs/wireframes/wireframe_mobile_game.png)